 - U.S. Livestock Protocol, Version 4.0, Par.
 6.3

 - Mexico Landﬁll Protocol, Version 1.1, Par.
 6.2

 - Mexico Livestock Protocol, Version 2.0, Par.
 6.2

 As per the protocols, the maximum allowable drift is 5%.
-Percent drift can be calculated by multiplying the mW change from factory value (see 2) by 1.0% (i.e. each mW change equals 1% drift).
+Calculate the drift by multiplying the mW change from the factory value (see 2) by 1.0% (i.e., each mW change equals 1% drift).